kavin-svesh08D/OIBSIP/README.md

 Steps Performed

-Implemented difficulty selection with different number ranges and attempts Generated a random number using Java utilities
+Implemented difficulty selection with different number ranges and attempts.

+Generated a random number using Java utilities.

-Took user input and provided hints (Too High / Too Low) Calculated score based on attempts used
+Took user input and provided hints (Too High / Too Low).

+Calculated score based on attempts used.

-Displayed game summary and replay option
+Displayed game summary and replay option.

 Used